cbushdor/MyHeadersFill_file/README.md

 If several files are opened in the same vim, headers might not be updated properly when file are saved.
 -->

-If a file is closed with *:x* command fields are not updated properly.
+If a file is closed with *:x* command, fields are not updated properly.

 # TODO